Found us from search engine?

 A: No, this is a common SEO myth that many believed.
 Search engines like Google have the primary goal to return the most relevant content for any given search query to help searchers find the best websites.

 Google and other search engines want website owners to perform SEO and help users find their content, but you must know the rules and follow them.
-If you break the rules, the search engines reserve the right to remove your website from the index, which can make you difficult to find and decrease your overall rankings.
+If you break the rules, the search engines reserve the right to remove your website from the index, which makes your website difficult to find and decrease your overall rankings.

-To put it briefly, Google rewards website that perform good SEO practices and only penalize website that perform black hat SEO tactics.
+To put it briefly, Google rewards website that performs good SEO practices and only penalizes website that performs black hat SEO tactics.